ivnfshz/hulu/README.md

 12
 ====================================

-Result: 3 is NOT cousin of 12
+Result: node 3 is NOT cousin of node 12

 ====================================
 ```